-Trauma: Accidents and injuries may either dislocate the spine and the spinal canal or cause burst fractures that produce fragments of bone that penetrate the canal.
+Trauma: Slip and Falls, Motor Vehicle Accidents, Whiplash and other injuries may either dislocate the spine and the spinal canal or cause burst fractures that produce fragments of bone that penetrate the canal.

 What Are the Symptoms of Spinal Stenosis?

-Spinal stenosis may result in lowback pain as well as pain in the legs.
-Stenosis may pinch the nerves that control muscle power and sensation in the legs.
+Spinal stenosis may result in lowback pain as well as pain in the legs or neck pain as well as pain into the arms.
+Stenosis may pinch the nerves that control muscle power and sensation in the legs from the lower back or in the arms from the neck.
 Additional symptoms may include: